wwatson4506/TeensyRA8876-8080/README.md

 - ### The T4.1 uses FlexIO2 which does not support DMA.
 Non-blocking async mode is     supported.

+- ### There is still an issue with DMA being used with a buss speed greater than 12MHz.

 ## Examples Folder Listings:

 - gauges  ---------------------->  A Sumotoy example originally created for the RA8875.
 - graphicCursor ------------->  A demonstration of defining and using a graphical mouse pointer.
 A USB mouse is required.
 Also demonstrates single and double mouse button clicks.
 - graphics --------------------->  Demonstrates common graphics usage, lines, circles, rectangles and more.